NicoRouger/ArduStick/README.md

 - 2.42 inch SPI oled screen & swappable screen (other footprint for 1.3 inch SPI)
 - swappable flash (a.k.a FX version)
-- AkuMon thanks to *dual core* to monitor battery state of charge: https://github.com/NicoRouger/AkuMon & https://github.com/NicoRouger/AkuMon_Software
+- AkuMon thanks to *dual core* to monitor battery state of charge (SOC): https://github.com/NicoRouger/AkuMon & https://github.com/NicoRouger/AkuMon_Software
 - Initially developed for a bartop & arcade stick DIY clone of Arduboy
-- NiMH battery & more - can be selected with two config bits (4 states: Alka, NiMH, LiPoly, or 9V batt)
+- NiMH battery & more - can be selected with two config bits (4 states: Alka, NiMH, LiPoly, or 9V batt, see related repo for more info.)
 - alternative format with same pcb: can be use as a portable device!
 - volume pot (ish)
-- 5v & 3.3 on board
+- regulated 5 V & 3.3 V on board
 - possibility of other i/o from pic16f and uart
 - can be supplied from 4xAAA, 4xAA (NiMH or Alkaline OK), also from LiPoly and 9V battery, thanks to added 40V LDO!
 - can be supplied from USB (micro usb) from Itsy Bitsy